 Here are a few tips to keep in mind when trying to balance exercise and digestive health:

 If you don’t currently exercise, gradually increase your physical activity by small amounts and monitor your progress.
-Set small goals as they are much easier to obtain.
-Build on your success.
-Saying you are going to run for 30 minutes everyday off the bat can be a challenge for some, especially if you don’t currently exercise.
+Set small goals as they are much easier to attain, with a focus on building on your success.
+Saying you are going to start off by running for 30 minutes everyday can be a challenge for some, especially if you don’t currently exercise.
 Start by walking for 10 to 15 minutes three days a week or something like that – you get the picture.
 After a week or two, as you begin to feel more comfortable, gradually increase the time and intensity of your workout – like add an extra 5 minutes on OR start to run for one minute and walk for two.
 Consider joining a “learn to run group”, fitness class, or work with a professional to gradually build on your routine.

 2. Listen to your body

 Just as there isn’t a one-size-fits-all diet prescription, everyone’s tolerance to the intensity of exercise is different.
 Some people with diarrhea-predominant IBS may find that vigorous exercise, like running, can actually make symptoms worse.
 Exercises like walking, biking, swimming, and yoga might be better tolerated.
 You may also find your tolerance changes from week-to-week based on how your digestive health is being managed.
 Listen to what your body is telling you and adjust your exercise accordingly.

 3. Schedule your exercise